Machine learning, pattern recognition and data mining in the cloud or on IoT devices such as phones and wearables

 HW and SW design optimized for smartphones, smartwatches, wearables, and other industrial IoT devices

-Emmanuel Munguia Tapia received his PhD and MS degrees from the Massachusetts Institute of Technology (MIT) and has 15 years of multi-disciplinary expertise combining machine learning, context awareness and novel sensor hardware to make mobile, wearable and IoT devices smarter.
-He is presently an engineering manager in cognitive computing systems at Intel Corporation.
-He was previously the director of context awareness and mobile sensing for Samsung.
+Emmanuel Munguia Tapia received his PhD and MS degrees from the Massachusetts Institute of Technology (MIT) and has 15 years of multi-disciplinary expertise combining machine learning, artificial intelligence, context awareness and novel sensors to make mobile, wearable and IoT devices smarter.
+He is presently a senior engineering manager in cognitive computing systems at Intel Corporation.
+He was previously the director of context awareness for Samsung.
 He was the recipient of the Samsung Gold Medal Award for creating the most innovative technology company wide in 2014 and also the recipient of the 10 year impact award at UBICOMP 2014, the top International Joint Conference on Pervasive and Ubiquitous Computing.
 Emmanuel holds 36+ international publications, 10+ patents and a degree on Engineering Leadership from the University of California Berkeley.

-Doctor of Philosophy in Media Arts and SciencesAreas of specialization: Machine learning, data mining, pattern recognition, context awareness, pervasive, ubiquitous, and wearable computing, computer vision, and advanced computer algorithms
+Doctor of Philosophy in Media Arts and SciencesAreas of specialization: Machine learning, data mining, pattern recognition, computer vision and artificial intelligence applied to context awareness, pervasive, ubiquitous, and wearable computing

-Master of Science in Media Arts and SciencesEmphasis: Pattern recognition, machine learning, artificial intelligence and computer vision.
-Research: Computer algorithms for automatic human activity recognition from sensor data.
+Master of Science in Media Arts and SciencesEmphasis: machine learning, pattern recognition, artificial intelligence and computer vision.
+Research: algorithms for automatic human activity recognition from sensor data.

-Bachelor of Science in Communications and Electronics EngineeringEmphasis: Software engineering, analog and digital electronic design, sensors, communications, embedded systems, microprocessors and micro-controllers.
+Bachelor of Science in Communications and Electronics EngineeringEmphasis: Software engineering, analog and digital electronic design, sensors, communication systems, embedded systems, control systems, microprocessors and micro-controllers.

 Associate of Science degree in Programming Languages and Computer Networks